-- Estrone (E1), is a weaker form of estrogen women who are past the point of childbearing and are in menopause use.
+- Estrone (E1): This is a weaker form of estrogen in women who are past the point of childbearing and are in menopause.

-- Estradiol (E2), which is produced in the ovaries, is the most common form of estrogen in non-pregnant women.
+- Estradiol (E2): Produced in the ovaries, this is the most common form of estrogen in non-pregnant women.
 This form peaks just before ovulation and drops right after it.

-- Estriol (E3) is created by a woman’s placenta during pregnancy.
-This is a weaker form of estrogen that becomes more dominant when a woman is pregnant since their body is no longer stimulating the release of an egg each month.
+- Estriol (E3): Created by a woman’s placenta during pregnancy, this is a weaker form of estrogen that becomes more dominant when a woman is pregnant since her body is no longer stimulating the release of an egg each month.

-Even though women out of their childbearing years are more likely to experience drops in estrogen, it’s possible this can happen a few years before menopause actually hits during a period known as perimenopause.
+Even though women past childbearing years are more likely to experience drops in estrogen, it’s possible for this to happen a few years before menopause hits (aka perimenopause).

 It’s also possible for women who are still ovulating to experience low estrogen levels too.

-Because of that, it’s crucial that women of all ages understand the red flags signaling something may not be right with their hormone levels.
+Because of this, women of all ages must recognize the red flags signaling something may not be right with their hormone levels.

-There are several medical reasons why your estrogen levels may be low, so let’s rule those out first.
+There are several medical reasons why your estrogen levels may be low.

 - You’re in menopause